 - A. "NPDES" refers to National Pollutant Discharge Elimination System.
 The Clean Water Act prohibits certain discharges of pollutants to waters of the U.S., except in accordance with an NPDES permit.
 There are several types of NPDES permits, including, among others, permits for stormwater, wastewater, and industrial discharges.
 The U.S. Environmental Protection Agency (EPA) delegated the responsibility to administer the NPDES permit program in Maryland to the Maryland Department of the Environment (MDE). - B. "MS4 Program" refers to the NPDES permit program for municipal separate storm sewer systems.
-Certain jurisdictions that discharge stormwater for an MS4 to waters of the U.S. must apply for this specific type of NPDES permit to control that stormwater. - C. "Permit" refers to the fourth generation NPDES MS4 Permit No. 11-DP-3319 MD0068331.
-This is the permit for which the signatories to this MOA intend to become Co-permittees. - D. "Fifth Generation Permit" refers to the next permit that would be issued by MDE after Permit No. 11-DP-3319 MD0068331 expires.

-- E. "TMDL" means total maximum daily load.
+Certain jurisdictions that discharge stormwater for an MS4 to waters of the U.S. must apply for this specific type of NPDES permit to control that stormwater. - C. "Permit" refers to the generation of the NPDES MS4 Permit that is in effect at any given time. - D. "TMDL" means total maximum daily load.
 TMDL refers to the total amount of a pollutant that a body of water can accept from all sources and still meet water quality standards.
-TMDLs are developed for certain water bodies listed on the State's list of impaired waters (known as the 303(d) list) to determine maximum pollutant loads that comply with applicable water quality standards adopted pursuant to the Clean Water Act. - F. "Stormwater Mitigation Projects" refer to best management practices (BMPs) designed to provide nutrient reductions and impervious acreage treatment associated with Permit compliance. - G. "Co-permittees" refers to each jurisdiction that is named on and is subject to the requirements of NPDES MS4 Permit No. 11-DP-3319 MD0068331. - H. "Party/ies" refers to each or all jurisdictions that are signatories to this MOA, or the Copermittees. - I. "WRCC" refers to the Carroll County Water Resource Coordination Council, as formed in March 2007 by Resolution #697-07 between the County, Municipalities, and the Carroll County Health Department.
+TMDLs are developed for certain water bodies listed on the State's list of impaired waters (known as the 303(d) list) to determine maximum pollutant loads that comply with applicable water quality standards adopted pursuant to the Clean Water Act. - E. "Stormwater Mitigation Projects" refer to best management practices (BMPs) designed to provide nutrient reductions and impervious acreage treatment associated with Permit compliance.

+- F. "Co-permittees" refers to each jurisdiction that is named on and is subject to the requirements of NPDES MS4 Permit. - G. "Party/ies" refers to each or all jurisdictions that are signatories to this MOA, or the Copermittees. - H. "WRCC" refers to the Carroll County Water Resource Coordination Council, as formed in March 2007 by Resolution #697-07 between the County, Municipalities, and the Carroll County Health Department.